What Is Equity Release And How Does It Work?

 Ongoing Advice And Support

-Opting for equity release is a significant decision, and individuals who have chosen this option should seek ongoing independent advice for the duration of their plans.
+Opting for equity release is a significant decision, and individuals who have chosen this option should seek ongoing independent advice throughout their plans.

 Advice from an independent financial adviser (IFA) and their legal advisor can help ensure that councils, regulations, and lenders are adhered to maintain security over time.